Boston CityWalks

 Details of just some of what you'll see:

-Cost: $25 per adult; $12.50 per child 16 and under
+Cost: $45 per adult; $22.50 per child 16 and under

-Advance purchase strongly suggested.
-Tours often sell out in advance.
+The North End ("Little Italy"), The Old Downtown and the Waterfront Advance purchase strongly suggested.
+Tours often sell out in advance. |

-Explore the beauty and history of Boston 's earliest beginnings that formed the architecture, personality and charm that IS Boston today!
+Explore the beauty and history of Boston's earliest beginnings that formed the architecture, personality and charm that IS Boston today!

 Highlights include:

-• The North End, Boston 's Italian Area
+• The North End, Boston's Italian Area

 • The beautiful Harbor Area and how it was formed